DarkGhostHunter/Laraguard/README.md

 ];
 ```

-Enabling this option will allow the application to "remember" a device using a cookie, allowing it to bypass Two Factor Authentication once a code is verified in that device.
+Enabling this option will allow the application to "remember" a device using a cookie, allowing it to bypass Two-Factor Authentication once a code is verified in that device.
 When the User logs in again in that device, it won't be prompted for a 2FA Code again.

 There is a limit of devices that can be saved.
 New devices will displace the oldest devices registered.
 Devices are considered no longer "safe" until a set amount of days.

 You can change the maximum number of devices saved and the amount of days of validity once they're registered.
-More devices and more expiration days will make the Two Factor Authentication less secure.
+More devices and more expiration days will make the Two-Factor Authentication less secure.

-> When re-enabling Two Factor Authentication, the list of devices is automatically invalidated.
+> When re-enabling Two-Factor Authentication, the list of devices is automatically invalidated.

 ### Confirmation Middleware